 BI 317 Galatians and the Prison Epistles (2 credits) The student will be given an overall understanding of Galatians, Ephesians, Philippians, Colossians, and Philemon through a study of the major doctrines in each book.
 The understanding that each book gives regarding God's grace will especially be highlighted.
-Offered on campus: Spring; online: Interterm, Summer.
+Offered: Spring.